(866) 615-9507

 What To Do If an Insurer Demands You Pay Them Back for an Overpayment

-Is there a Long-Term Disability Overpayment Statute of Limitations_ Image 2If your long term disability insurance provider asks you to repay an overpayment, follow these steps:
+Is there a Long-Term Disability Overpayment Statute of Limitations_ Image 2If your long-term disability insurance provider asks you to repay an overpayment, follow these steps:

 • Review the Overpayment Notice: Carefully read the notice from your insurer to understand the reason for the overpayment and the amount they claim you owe.

 • Check the Calculations: Don’t assume the insurance company’s calculations are correct.
-Review your payment records and compare them with the insurer’s figures to identify any discrepancies.
+Review your payment records and compare them with the insurer’s figures to identify discrepancies.

 • Gather Documentation: Collect all relevant documents, including your benefit statements, pay stubs, and correspondence with the insurance company.
 This documentation will be crucial in verifying the overpayment claim.